Place store identification

 Getting there:

-To begin the ride, find the singletrack heading due west at the northwest corner of the parking area.
-It will cross the dirt road.
+To begin the ride, find singletrack going west from the parking area.

 Copyright 2010 Mad Scientist Software Inc. Trail conditions change.
 Use this trail guide at your own risk.